ioverho/ioverho.github.io/content/blog/mHC/index.md

 \boldsymbol{\alpha}^{l}_{r}(\bar{\mathbf{Z}}^{l})&=\mathbf{S}_{\alpha_{r}}^{l}\odot\mathtt{tanh}(\bar{\mathbf{Z}}^{l})+\mathbf{B}_{\alpha_{r}}^{l} & \in\mathbb{R}^{N\times N}
 \end{align*}
 $$
 Note that despite the $\mathtt{tanh}\in(-1, 1)$, these matrices are unbounded due to the scaling and bias factors.
-THis has major implications for the stability of Hyper-Connections in deep networks.
+This has major implications for the stability of Hyper-Connections in deep networks.

 ### Results
 #### The Good

 The benefit of a Hyper-Connections augmented neural network seem clear.
-With minimal additional parameters ($N^2 + 2N$ for each layer), and an $N$ times larger memory footprint of the intermediate reprsentations[^memory_footprint], we get a substantially more topologically complex architecture that should make the model more expressive while also reducing optimization issues like vanishing or exploding gradients.
+With minimal additional parameters ($N^2 + 2N$ for each layer), and an $N$ times larger memory footprint of the intermediate representations[^memory_footprint], we get a substantially more topologically complex architecture that should make the model more expressive while also reducing optimization issues like vanishing or exploding gradients.

 [^memory_footprint]: Note that this only affects the intermediate representations.
 The input to the sublayer operations (which dominate memory, especially with attention) are summed over the residual stream dimension.

-But does theory translate to practise?
+But does theory translate to practice?
 At least according to Zhu et al. {{< cite "zhuHyperConnections2025" >}}, yes.
 When looking at the connectivity patterns of the Hyper-Connections network we see rich, non-uniform connections between layers, with many long-range dependencies.

 {{< figure-dynamic
     dark-src="figures/hc_connectivity_pattern_dark.svg"
     light-src="figures/hc_connectivity_pattern_light.svg"
-    alt="Learned connectivity patterns for different HC residual streams." attr="Adapted from Appendix F Figure 13 in zhuHyperConnections2025"
+    alt="Learned connectivity patterns for different HC residual streams."
 >}}

+<small><i>Adapted from {{< cite "zhuHyperConnections2025" >}}, Appendix F Figure 13</i></small>

 More importantly, when we compare the different residual streams against each other (see above figure), we see differentiation.
 Each stream is retaining different types of information.
 For example, the left most stream seems to gather information from the nearest layers, whereas the middle stream seems to prioritize the MLP layers.